Hyperparameter Optimization in Machine Learning: A Simple Illustrative Example

-In practice, the generalization capabilities of any machine learning algorithm also depend on hyperparameters.
-Whereas conventional (shallow) algorithms such as support vector machines~\citep{shawe-taylor:2004:kernel_methods_pattern_analysis} need hand-engineered features to transform the raw data in a suitable format, deep neural networks learn in an \textquote{end-to-end} fashion by ingesting the raw data directly~\citep{lecun2015nature}.
-However, in both cases, the composition of the model (e.g., the choice of feature extractors or the neural network architecture) and the empirical loss minimizer depend on configuration parameters that are not adjusted by the algorithm itself.
-Ultimately, their choice contributes to determine how effectively the algorithm can learn a specific natural language understanding, computer vision, or speech recognition task.

-\section{A simple illustrative example}
+\section{A Simple Illustrative Example}

 To illustrate the practical importance of carefully selecting the hyperparameters, we consider the problem of \emph{sentiment analysis}. \citet{yogotama2015-emnlp15} studied the effect of hyperparameters in this context.
-More specifically, the authors framed the problem as a standard binary classification problem as is commonly done in the literature, where the task of the classifier is to predict whether the text expresses a negative or a positive sentiment.
-They compared simple logistic regression trained with stochastic gradient descent to convolutional neural networks, which achieved state-of-the-art results at the time of the publication.
-Table~\ref{tab: sentiment analysis hyperparams} shows the hyperparameters that were searched over.
-These included the choice of text features used (e.g., removal of stop words or not), the type of regularization (e.g., $\ell_1$ or $\ell_2$) and optimization algorithm parameters (e.g., convergence tolerance).
-The experimental results they reported on the Amazon electronics dataset are reproduced in Table~\ref{tab: sentiment analysis results}.
-Interestingly, they showed that tuned logistic regression using a bag of words representation of the text performed on par with a convolutional neural network and only slightly worse than a sequential convolutional neural network.
-Hence, by carefully optimizing hyperparameters, the authors could achieve a result close to the state of the art with a much simpler model.
-We will come back to this example in more details in the next chapter.
+More specifically, the authors framed the problem as a standard binary classification problem as was commonly done in the literature, where the task of the classifier is to predict whether the text expresses a negative or a positive sentiment.
+They compared simple logistic regression, trained by stochastic gradient descent, to convolutional neural networks, which achieved state-of-the-art results at the time of the publication.
+Figure~\ref{tab: sentiment analysis hyperparams} shows the hyperparameters that were searched over.
+These included the choice of text features used (e.g., removal of stop words or not), the type of regularization (e.g., $L_1$ or $L_2$) and optimization algorithm parameters (e.g., convergence tolerance).
+The experimental results they reported on the Amazon electronics dataset are reproduced in Figure~\ref{tab: sentiment analysis results}.
+Interestingly, they showed that an optimized logistic regression with a bag of words representation of the text performed similarly to a convolutional neural network and only slightly worse than a sequential convolutional neural network.
+Hence, by carefully optimizing the hyperparameters, the authors could achieve a result close to the state-of-the-art, yet using a much simpler model.
+In Section~\ref{sec:lrhpo}, we will come back to this example, explaining in detail the role of individual hyperparameters.